Negombo: Buddhist Pansal (Buddhist temples)

 Agurukaramulla Raja Maha Viharaya (Bodhirajaramaya) is a famous Buddhist temple bringing Buddhists from all over Sri Lanka to Negombo every year.
 Abhayasekararamaya Temple (Podipansala), Sri Sudarshanaramaya, Dutugamunu viharaya and Sri Buddhagaya maha viharaya are famous Buddhist temples in the city.

 Hindu Kovil (Hindu temples)

 There are many Hindu temples (Kovil) in Negombo: Kali Amman temple, Ganapathi (Pillaiar) Temple, Kamachchi Amman Temple, Muththumari Amman Temple, Murugan (Kandaswami) Temple, Karumari Amman Temple etc.

-Muslim Masjid (Mosques)
+Muslim Masjid (mosques)

-There are nine Jummah Mosques in Negombo.
-The Kamachchoda Jummah Masjid in Kamachchode, Negombo is one of the oldest in Sri Lanka.
-Another old Msajid in Negombo is the Udayar Thoppuwa Mosque, Mirigama Road, Dheen Junction, Negombo which was built in 1846 by Maththicham Saleem Lebbe Muhammed Thamby Vidane and the old building which was built in 1846 is still in use.
+There are nine jummah mosques in Negombo.
+The Kamachchoda Jummah Masjid in Kamachchode, Negombo, is one of the oldest in Sri Lanka.
+Another old mosque in Negombo is the Udayar Thoppuwa Mosque, Mirigama Road, Dheen Junction, Negombo, which was built in 1846 by Maththicham Saleem Lebbe Muhammed Thamby Vidane and the old building which was built in 1846 is still in use.

 Local government

 Negombo City Local Board began in 1878.
 After 44 years, it became the Urban District Council on 1 January 1922.
 Negombo celebrated its silver jubilee of its Urban council status in grand style in February 1948.
 Their Royal Highnesses the Duke and Duchess of Gloucester were the main patrons on the opening day of the celebrations.
 The Negombo Urban Council was offered Municipal status on 1 January 1950 under the municipal ordinance of 1865.